swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/TitleHeading.md

 ```

 A custom title heading appears in place of the page kind at the top of the page.

-> Note: Customizing the title heading of a symbol page doesn't alter the page's URL.

-> Note: Adding a `TitleHeading` directive to a non-symbol page results in a warning.

 ### Containing Elements

 The following items can include a title heading element: